 This creamy, delicious Homemade Sunflower Seed Milk is a natural plant-based milk alternative that is ready in as little as 30 minutes.
 Sunflower milk is naturally dairy-free, gluten-free, Paleo-friendly and a great allergy-friendly milk alternative for those with nut or tree-nut allergies.

 Over the years, you have probably noticed the milk aisle at the grocery store is slowly changing.

 Milk is no longer just dairy or cow-based milk, and there are now literally hundreds of traditional dairy milk and plant-based milk options to choose from.

 As the demand for dairy-free and plant-based products continues to increase, grocery stores continue to make more shelf space for new options.

-Nut-based milks, like almond milk and cashew milk, have become an increasingly popular alternative for those following a dairy-free diet.
+Nut-based milk, like almond milk and cashew milk, have become an increasingly popular alternative for those following a dairy-free diet.

-But, did you know that seed-based milks are another great alternative to cow, soy and nut milks as well?
+But, did you know that seed-based types of milk are another great alternative to cow, soy and nut milks as well?

 Seed milks contain a good source of various nutrients and are ideal for individuals who have food sensitivities or are living with tree-nut or peanut allergies.